T34 heavy tank: Prototypes

 The Heavy Tank T34 did not remain in Aberdeen for long.
 On August 18th, 1948, it was sent to Fort Knox.
 Considering that the tank only arrived on July 27th, it drove for only 80 km.
 Firing trials were also performed.
 The tank returned to Aberdeen in December of 1948 with the same number on its odometer, meaning that the tank was not used at all.
 Only 136 km was driven by mid-1949.
 These negligible numbers were due to the bulk of the effort being spent on the Heavy Tank T30.
 The T34 was mainly built to test the gun.

 The major changes made to both Heavy Tanks T34 were linked to gunnery trials.
 Due to the bulky ammunition, the ammunition capacity was the same as the Heavy Tank T30, being 34 rounds.
 On the other hand, the lighter ammunition made loading the gun faster, especially with two loaders.
 The maximum rate of fire was 5 RPM, impressive for such a caliber.

 The gunnery trials were much more important.
 The gun penetrated a 198 mm thick plate at 30 degrees from 1000 yards.
 This meant that the T34 could penetrate the side armour of the Maus from medium distances, and at close range could even penetrate the front.
 A HVAP shot was also available, with a penetration of 381 mm at 1000 yards and 318 mm at 2000.
 This meant that the gun was powerful enough to defeat any German tank, even prospective ones.
 However, the penetration dropped drastically if the angle of the plate was increased: at 60 degrees the AP shell penetrated 102 mm and the HVAP shell 112 mm.

 The second prototype also received a fume extractor.
 It survives to this day.

 The biggest problem encountered during firing was the amount of fumes that collected in the turret.
 Gunnery trials at Fort Knox ended up with the loaders hospitalized, and the Aberdeen Proving Grounds had similar issues.
-Several solutions were tested to resolve this problem.
-The most effective method was the installation of a fume extractor on the barrel.
-The design of the fume extractor was much simpler than the complex solution with locking the breech and clearing it with compressed air that were tried before that.
-Additional trials were performed after the fume extractor was added, which showed its effectiveness.
-A new muzzle brake was also tested on the first prototype.
+Several solutions were tested to resolve this problem, with the most effective method being the installation of a fume extractor on the barrel.
+The fume extractor also had the benefit of being much simpler than the more complex solution of locking the breech and clearing it with compressed air that had had limited success in previous trials.
+Additional trials were performed after the fume extractor was added, which demonstrated and confirmed its effectiveness.
+Additionally, a new muzzle brake was also tested on the first prototype.

-Of the two Heavy Tanks T34 only the second survived.
+Of the two prototypes of the T34, only the second survived.
 Today it is on display at the National Armor & Cavalry Museum.
 Even though the T29, T30, and T34 tank family was not put into production, they played an important role in American tank building.
 Production of the Heavy Tank M103 began in May of 1953.
-Its design used many solutions tested in the late 1940s in these tanks.
+Its design used many innovations derived from the late 1940s testing of these tanks.